 The West Valley School District English Learner Program is designed to provide academic services to English language learners (ELLs) while they learn English.
 ELLs are students whose language backgrounds are other than English and whose proficiency is not yet developed to the point where they can profit fully from English-only instruction.
-Our goal is that students will meet challenging state standards and develop English language proficiency in an environment where language and cultural assets are recognized as valuable resources to learning.
+Our goal is that students will meet challenging learning standards and develop English language proficiency in an environment where language and cultural assets are recognized as valuable resources to learning.

 When a student enrolls in one of our schools...